usnistgov/oscal-xproc3/icons/readme.md

 Like everything on this site, these productions are placed in the public domain, with [no warranty](../LICENSE.md), only the hope they may be useful.
 Please reuse, alter and appropriate as you see fit, giving credit for originals.

 ![Kanava the XProc fish, in a fishbowl](fishbowl.svg)

-## Working with drag and drop

-<video src="dragndrop.mp4" width="320" height="240" controls></video>

-## Setting up a shortcut in Windows

-<video src="windows-shortcut-setup.mp4" width="320" height="240" controls></video>

-We will be much obliged for anyone who can show us how to provide the same on other platforms.